tewhatuora/fhir-screening/input/pagecontent/search.md

 ### Overview of screening summary searching

-The FHIR API features a FHIR resource search which lets consuming applications obtain screening summaries for subject patients.
+API consumers obtain screening summaries using the standard FHIR search API.

-Clients search using a `GET` on the /DocumentReference REST resource, and using FHIR's `_include` operation so that a `Patient` instance containing the patient demographic data is included in the search result.
+A search is done by a `GET` on the /DocumentReference REST resource, using FHIR's `_include` operation to incorporate the patient demographic data as a `Patient` FHIR instance.

-Search queries clients use to retrieve screening summaries are expected to take the following form:
+If the API is not able to supply a screening summary for a subject NHI on the register, for example when the specified subject has no screening history, an `OperationOutcome` will be returned (instead of the DocumentReference and Patient instances).

+### Example search query

 ```HTTP
   GET {API_URL}/DocumentReference?